mjeromin/linode-provisioning/README.md

 This is the second stage bootstrap script, intended to setup configuration management.
 It will accept three parameters (`GIT_REPO`, `GIT_BRANCH`, `LINODE_ID`), install ansible, and kick off ansible-pull.

 ## local.yml
 This is the common ansible playbook for all hosts that pull this repo via ansible-pull.
-At the very least, it will install a cronjob to ensure future ansible-pulls.
+At the very least, it will configure SSH and install a cronjob to ensure future ansible-pulls.
 For something more specific, ansible-pull allows yaml files named after the hostname (which will override local.yml).

 ### Trusted User CA Keys
-Instead of installing public keys in each user's authorized_keys, Ansible will install a public CA key under `/etc/ssh/ca.pub`.
-Users can login using ssh keys signed by this.
-There is a great write-up on [this page](https://code.fb.com/security/scalable-and-secure-access-with-ssh/), but once you have created a CA key, add the public portion to **templates/ca.pub**.
-There are some trade-offs with manageability, ie.: securing the CA public key, expiration dates for key signatures and/or managing a revokation list, implementing secure signing workflows.
-But in return you will have a login management system that is easy to scale, easy to manage with a dynamic set of users that shrinks/grows unpredictably, and doesn't come with SPOF like LDAP and/or Kerberos.
+Instead of installing public keys in each user's authorized_keys, local.yml will install a public CA key under `/etc/ssh/ca.pub`.
+Users can login using ssh keys that are signed by this CA. There are great write-ups on [this page](https://code.fb.com/security/scalable-and-secure-access-with-ssh/) and [this page](https://medium.com/uber-security-privacy/introducing-the-uber-ssh-certificate-authority-4f840839c5cc), but once you have created a CA key, add the public portion to your **templates/ca.pub**.

 #### Quick-Start: Creating a CA key
 ```